CGCL-codes/SSDUPplus/README.md

 Other operations remain the same as orangefs

-If you want to know more about SSDUP, please refer to the ICS paper:
+## Reference Paper
-Xuanhua Shi, Ming Li, Wei Liu, Hai Jin, Chen Yu, and Yong Chen, "SSDUP: A Traffic-Aware SSD Burst Buffer for HPC Systems". in Proceedings of the ACM International Conference on Supercomputing (ICS), Chicago, Illinois, USA, June 13-16, 2017.
+>Xuanhua Shi, Ming Li, Wei Liu, Hai Jin, Chen Yu, and Yong Chen, "SSDUP: A Traffic-Aware SSD Burst Buffer for HPC Systems". in Proceedings of the ACM International Conference on Supercomputing (ICS), Chicago, Illinois, USA, June 13-16, 2017.

+## Support Or Contact
+If you have any questions, please contact Wei Liu (cccloude@hust.edu.cn)